drewcook/prettier-config/README.md

 - **Tabs**

-  Indent lines with taps, not spaces.
+  Indent lines with tabs, not spaces.

 - **Semicolons**